awsdocs/amazon-s3-userguide/doc_source/managing-acls.md

 ## Using the AWS SDKs<a name="acl-using-sdk"></a>

 This section provides examples of how to configure access control list \(ACL\) grants on buckets and objects\.

+**Important**
+If your bucket uses the bucket owner enforced setting for S3 Object Ownership, you must use policies to grant access to your bucket and the objects in it\.
+Requests to set ACLs or update ACLs fail and return the `AccessControlListNotSupported` error code\.
+Requests to read ACLs are still supported\.

 ------
 #### [ Java ]